RMTT/GA-Samle/README.md

 Here are the rules:
 + beyond the boundary: -5 scores
-+ apply action of collect stamp but no stamp: -1 scores
++ apply action of collect stamp but no stamp: -1 score
 + apply action of collect stamp and success: +10 scores
 + if move to a cell that no stamp: -1 score
++ immovability: -1 score